beginning of content

 Key points

-• Ear infections are common in young children, between the ages of 6 months and 18 months.
+• Ear infections are common in young children between the ages of 6 and 18 months.

 What is an ear infection?

-Ear infections are common in babies and young children, especially between the ages of 6 and 18 months.
-Often the infection clears up by itself within a few days.
-You child’s ears might be painful for 2 or 3 days.
-Pain relief medication can help.
+Ear infections are very common in babies and young children, especially between the ages of 6 and 18 months.
+Most ear infections are not serious, but they can be very painful.
+Often, they go away on their own within a few days.

 What are the symptoms of ear infections?